williamdlees/IgBLAST_BioBox/README.md

 The US National Centre for Biotechnology Information's [IgBLAST](http://www.ncbi.nlm.nih.gov/igblast/ "IgBLAST") tool is a high-performance parser for immunoglobulin and T cell receptor sequences which you can install and run on your own hardware: however it can be complex to install.
 This repository defines a Docker image for IgBLAST.
 With Docker installed, you can download and run the image for IgBLAST, or run it on one of a number of cloud platforms, including Amazon Web Services and Azure.

-The image has been developed as a prototype for the [AIRR Community](http://airr.irmacs.sfu.ca/).
-The community is in the process of defining a standard interface for receptor sequence parsers, which will make it easy for users to 'plug and play' in their analysis pipelines.
-This image will be developed in line with the emerging standard - which is likely to involve some changes to the command syntax along the way.
-Discussion of the standard and this implementation can be found on the [Community's Forum](http://b-t.cr) and if you are interested we would very much like you to join the forum and participate.
+The image has been developed as a prototype for the [AIRR Community](http://airr.irmacs.sfu.ca/), as an example of a containerized application controllable from the command line.
+The container is linked to [Docker Hub](https://hub.docker.com/r/williamlees/igblast/): a push to Github will automatically trigger a rebuild in DockerHub.

 # Functionality